giusepperizzo/geosummly/README.md

 ####Geo Summarization Based on Crowd Sensors

-geosummly can be viewed as a 4-states application, respectively in this order:
+geosummly is as a 4-states application, respectively:

-* sampling: foursquare venues meta-data collection and transformation into a grid in order to obtain density values of venues categories with respect to geospatial coordinates.
+* sampling: it performs the sampling of foursquare venues that are surrounded by a bounding box, and it generates a multidimensional tensor matrix where each dimension reports the magnitude of the Fourquare category vanue, and each object shapes a portion (cell) of the original bounding box;
-* discovery: minpts parameter estimation.
+* discovery: it estimates the parameter minpts;
-* clustering: clustering algorithm application.
+* clustering: it performs the clustering algorithm;
-* evaluation: algorithm correctness evaluation and output validation.
+* evaluation: it computes the SSE and the Jaccard as evaluation means of the obtained clustering output.

 ###CLI commands